Held in Trust Project Groups

 The work of Held in Trust will be assisted by subject experts in a wide variety of fields.
 Several working groups will explore the following topics:

-- Climate Change and Environmental Impact (Conservation practice, operations, cultural heritage resources)
+- Climate Crisis and Environmental Impact

 - Diversity, Equity, Inclusion, and Accessibility

-- Collection Care and Management (Preventive conservation)
+- Collection Care and Preventive Conservation

-- Philosophy and Ethics in Conservation (Conservation theory and practice)
+- Philosophy and Ethics in Conservation

-- Education, Training, and Leadership
+- Education, Professional Development, and Leadership

-- Outreach, Communication, and Storytelling
+- Engagement, Communication, and Storytelling

 - Science and Materials

-- Digital Research and Practice
+- Digital Technology: Research and Practice